vandium-io/vandium-node/docs/validation/types/strings.md

 # Strings

+The implementation of the `string` validator is based on `Joi`, and thus can use most of the functionality available in the `Joi` library for the `string` type.

+String validators can be created by calling `vandium.types.string()`.

+## Examples

 For a string that is between 1 and 250 characters long and required, the following would be used:

 ```js